$0 Australian Capital Territory Adoption Quick-Start Checklist

 • Payment of the relevant application fee

-Registration must be renewed every three years, so if you already hold a WWVP registration for employment — for example, as a teacher, social worker, or health professional — confirm the expiry date.
-If it is within three years of your planned adoption assessment window, you may want to renew early rather than have it lapse mid-process.
+Registration generally lasts five years, so if you already hold a WWVP registration for employment — for example, as a teacher, social worker, or health professional — confirm the expiry date.
+You may want to renew early rather than have it lapse mid-process.

 Once issued, your registration card confirms which regulated activities you are approved for.
 The APCT will verify your registration status independently as part of the adoption assessment, so keep your registration current and notify Access Canberra of any change of address.